-In this video, I’m going to take you through, step by step the exact roadmap that we use for SaaS businesses that have an existing base of content and landing pages and how we take those and optimize those to drive an organic bump in demos and trial signups.
+I’m going to take you through, step by step the exact SaaS SEO roadmap that we use for businesses that have an existing base of content and landing pages and how we take those and optimize them to drive an organic bump in demos and trial signups.

-If you’re a founder or a marketing leader that’s been struggling to drive a surge in organic conversions and you’ve run out past SEO initiatives before, then, this video is for you.
+If you’re a founder or a marketing leader who’s been struggling to drive a surge in organic conversions and you’ve run out of past SEO initiatives before, then, this article and video is for you.

 I’m going to walk you through everything you need to do in order to boost organic conversions for your business.

 Prefer to read along instead of watching the video video?
 Check out the video transcript below.

 I want to kick off our roadmap by talking a little bit first about priority and why I think that priority is key.